MoreiraLAB/mensadb-open/README.md

 ### A - Obtain all the features using a single PDB file as input.

 - **run.py** deploys all the below features as well as the needed libraries to attain the output files.
+It will look for information in the intermediate file **mensadb_fetcher.py**.
 To attain all the features run:
 `python run.py [pdbid] [chains]`
 > Example:
 `python run.py 1a0t PQ`